one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

     - This might actually be fixed with the current version of VoodooI2C.
 I haven't experienced this issue in several days.
   - Most DRM does not work.
 This means no Apple TV shows, Hulu, Netflix (in Safari), Amazon Prime streaming, etc.
       - DRM simply does not work on an iGPU only Hackintosh
+  - Wake on lid open (you have to press a key to wake)

 ### To Do:
   - Nothing!